 If you have been reading my blog for sometime, you may remember this project.
 It was the first stage of how I created my worktable in my studioffice.

 While starting to do Part 2 of my table, I needed the right equipment – I needed this…

 And to get it, I had to borrow it from my friend, Karen.
 Going to Karen’s is always a treat, she is so creative, has the most organized sewing room, and the best ideas.
 I got the idea for my craft table after seeing hers She is a professional seamstress extraordinaire and makes all kinds of decorator treatments.
 She has a professional sewing workroom right in her home.
 Her table is much larger than mine, but the concept to have it in the center of the room so you can move around to all sides while working and a large cutting surface is what I gleaned from her.
 I ALWAYS leave her house inspired.

 I thought I would share the inspiration I left with today – with you.
 Look how cleverly she organizes her ribbon.
-No drilling, sawing ,or painting required.
-All you need is
+No drilling, sawing, or painting required.

 So easy to make and accessible, too.

 Isn’t she clever?
 Her whole house is filled with great ideas like this.

 She looks after every detail inside and out.
 As I was leaving – I saw this.